tsilva/curriculum-vitae/README.md

 - **Start:** 2013
 - **Client**: Discover Your City (through Toptal)
 - **Platforms**: iOS (iPhone)
-- **Technologies:** Python, Flask, MongoDB, Objective-C, iOS SDK, Heroku, Amazon Web Services
+- **Technologies:** Python, Flask, MongoDB, Objective-C, iOS, Heroku, Amazon Web Services

 Discover Your City is a travelling app for people interested in architecture, guiding users in various tours of buildings of different styles and architectures.